sakibahammed/Just-an-Ordinary-project/README.md

     # Request Headers : You can set custom request headers.

-    # Response Handling : You can handle responsees in various formats such as JSON , XML or plain text.
+    # Response Handling : You can handle responses in various formats such as JSON , XML or plain text.

     # Cross-Origin Request : Allows you to make requests to a different domain, but you need to handle cross origin resource sharing (CORS) policies.

+# Fetch API :

+    Fetch API provides a javascript interface for accessing and manipulating parts of the protocol, such as request and responses.
+It also provides a global fetch() method that provides an easy logical way to fetch resources asynchronously across the network.

+    Difference between Fetch API and XMLHttpRequest :

+        XMLHttPRequest is a callback-based API

+        Fetch is promise based and provides better alternative that can be easily used in service workers.
+Fetch also integrates advances HTTP concepts such as CORS ( Cross Origin request ) ..